 Survey for their feedback or have a series of phone calls to respond to each inbound inquiry.

-Use email and marketing automation with the people you do business alining with your sales and service team providing with additional information, insights through conversations and interactions.
+Use email and marketing automation with the people you do business alining with your sales and service team providing additional information, insights through conversations and interactions.

-For each of the part of your team, from marketing to sales and services, practice these inbound methodologies to attract, engage, and delight in achieving sustainable growth.
+For each of part of your team, from marketing to sales and services, practice these inbound methodologies to attract, engage, and delight in achieving sustainable growth.

 Prospects don’t want to be sold out but rather be educated and informed to help them make smart decisions and grow.
 Learn these fundamentals and principles of inbound methodologies to effectively implement them and turn your prospects into a happy customer.